BarryMode/Profile/hosts/README.md

 ### How do I include my own custom domain mappings?

-If you have custom hosts records, place them in file `myhosts`.
+If you have custom hosts records, place them in file `.hosts`.
 The contents of this file are prepended to the unified hosts file during the update process.

-The `myhosts` file is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.
+The `.hosts` file is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.

 ### How do I prevent domains from being included?